 Housing There is a small, existing housing stock in the regional center as the center is just starting to develop residential uses.
 There are two residential sub-divisions of single family homes and a scattered mix of single family homes on larger, rural lots.
 Single family homes for sale in the within the subdivisions are listed at \$150,000 to \$250,000 according to Zillow.
 There is only one apartment property in the Texas A&M Regional Center - Rosemont at University Park.
 This 240-unit building was constructed in 2006.
 The average rental rate for an apartment unit is \$787 per month, or \$0.82 per square foot.
 This is less than the Countywide average of \$952 per month, or \$1.11 per square foot.
 The Texas A&M Regional Center has a lower proportion of owner-occupied housing units than the region - 43% of units are owner-occupied (compared to 53% in the City and 63% in the MSA), and 57% are renter-occupied (compared to 47% in the City, 37% in the MSA).

-A large, master-planned community, Verano, has been planned and had received development approvals for 1,800+ acres between Loop I-410 and the Texas A&M-San Antonio Campus.
-The project is planned for 5,700 residential units and 3 million square feet of commercial and industrial development.
-The development has stalled and no development has occurred yet.
-The Texas A&M-San Antonio Campus has comprehensive master plan created in 2007 (modified in 2017) with an assumed multi-year/decade build-out.
-As part of the master plan, a student residential village is planned with capacity for 10,000 beds.
-Currently, there is no student housing on campus.
+In 2007, the Verano Land Group entered into a development agreement with the City of San Antonio.
+The project was planned for 5,700 residential units and 3 million square feet of commercial and industrial development.
+The development agreement was reassigned to SouthStar Communities in 2019 and development of their Vida community is underway.
+The Texas A&M University-San Antonio has a campus master plan that was created in 2007 with updates in 2017 and 2019.
+The master plan calls for a student residential village with a capacity of 10,000 beds.
+Currently, the 382-bed Esperanza Hall provides the only on-campus housing option, but a new 364-bed dormitory is scheduled to open in 2024.
 Housing targets: